 The trip to the airport took five minutes.
 Before Jack escorted the ambassador out of the vehicle, he saw several aircraft waiting to load the wounded lying on stretchers.

 The plane to carry the ambassador sat beside Jack’s armored vehicle.
 Several Marines stood as guards.
 It looked like the whole city wanted a ride out as Jack observed hundreds locked out of the loading zone by tall metal fences.

 Jack walked beside the ambassador into the plane, then he remained standing outside until it lifted off.
-While watching, Jack took a double-take and stared in surprise.
+While watching, Jack took a double-take and stared in horror.
 Clinging to the jet’s retractable wheels, a young Afghan swung from the aircraft.
 By the time the liner reached three hundred feet, the man lost his grip.
 Jack cringed as he watched the Afghan fall to his death.
 Outwardly, Jack appeared calm.
 Inwardly, he reeled at the senseless loss.

 Jack turned to sprint back to his ride when he saw a woman dressed in combat fatigues with a black hijab over her head.
 He winced at the dichotomy—a freedom fighter uniform enshrouded by headgear identifying the woman as the sex who must submit.

-With the headdress, he recognized the medical command’s order for all assigned female nurses and doctors to comply with the local culture.
+With the headdress, he recognized the medical command’s standing order for all assigned female nurses and doctors to comply with the local culture.
 The command wanted to preclude any offense to the wounded Afghans treated in their medical facilities.
 All females attached to that command must wear the hijab.